funkel1989/K3s-at-home/README.md

 - kubectl svc deploy nginx nginx2

 A good cluster needs some monitoring.
 I have choosen to use https://github.com/carlosedp/cluster-monitoring by https://github.com/carlosedp
 This is a tuned monitoring solution for Raspberry Pis, and K3s.
-You can the monitoring manifests in this repo.
+You can use the monitoring manifests in this repo.
 You will need build-essential installed on your host where you are compiling this project.
 - sudo apt update && sudo apt install build-essentail -y You will need to edit the vars.jsonet file per the quick start guide on the link above.  then run: